alanthejudoka/docs/docs/risk/metrics.md

 ## Calmar Ratio

-**Definition**: Avaerage annual rate of return over the ax drawdown
+**Definition**: Avaerage annual rate of return over the max drawdown

 **Uses/Strategies**: If the ratio is higher, it means that it gives a high rate of return compared to a low maximum drawdown (maximum loss from peak to trough). this means that, the higher the ratio, the better it performed on a risk-adjusted basis.
-Anything above .5 is considered good, and a ration between 3.0 and 5.0 is really good.
+Anything above .5 is considered good, and a ratio between 3.0 and 5.0 is really good.

 ## Sharpe Ratio